hhandika/segui/website/docs/installation/install_binary.md

 # Written by Roland McGrath and Ulrich Drepper.
 ```

-If your version is **glibc 2.17+**, you can use the version labeled `Linux`.
+If your version is **glibc 2.17** or higher, you can use the version labeled `Linux`.
 If your version is older, you should use the version labeled `Linux-musl`.

 :::info
 We recommend using the dynamically linked executable version if your OS has the supported GLIBC version.
 It is more optimized by the compiler, which in theory will be faster than the static binary version.
 See Rust platform [tier list](https://forge.rust-lang.org/platform-support.html) for more information.